 Calculation of Capital Intensity for Boeing will be –

 Calculation of Capital Intensity for Airbus will be –

 Since the capital intensity for Airbus is greater in numeric value than Boeing, it means that Boeing has efficiently utilized its assets to generate revenue.
 For every $1.083 of assets used, $1 of revenue is generated by Boeing.

 The capital intensity ratios for two detergents manufacturing firms are 1.1 and 1.6. manufacturer with greater ratio has $2 million in sales whereas the other firm has $2.1 million in sales.
-Analyze the capital intensity and corresponding efficiency of both the firms.
+Analyze the efficiency of both firms.

 Since we have capital intensity ratios given in the question, we are sure that manufacturer A has utilized its assets such that every $1.1 of assets produced $1 in revenue.
 Whereas for manufacturer B it was spending $1.6 of assets to make the same revenue.

 Further, we can calculate the assets of both the manufacturers;

 Calculation of Capital Intensity for Manufacturer A will be –

 Manufacturer A, assets = 1.1 x $2.1 million = $2,310000

 Calculation of Capital Intensity for Manufacturer B will be –